1295212083/fitness-calculator/README.md

 `src/calculator/functions` contains the Main.java and all the relative classes implemented for business logic

-`food_db.csv` is a dataset built based on a [Kaggle Dataset](https://www.kaggle.com/datasets/utsavdey1410/food-nutrition-dataset) with food nutrition data that will be read in during runtime
+`food_db.csv` is a dataset built based on a [Kaggle Dataset](https://www.kaggle.com/datasets/utsavdey1410/food-nutrition-dataset) of food nutrition data that will be read in for users to input food items during runtime

 `sample_diet_data.csv` is a demonstration of the output format or file exported by the Diet Planner